Firoz-Hasan/user-post-api/README.md

     data storage (a database, a file-system, whatever).
 19) Dao uses Spring JPA to perform DB operations whereas DaoImpl has implementation with Hibernate for performing DB operations.
+20) JpaRepository extends PagingAndSortingRepository which in turn extends CrudRepository.
+    Their main functions are:
+    CrudRepository : mainly provides CRUD functions.
+    PagingAndSortingRepository : provides methods to do pagination and sorting records.
+    JpaRepository : provides some JPA-related methods such as flushing the persistence context and deleting records in a batch.

 Procedure to test APIs